fluidinfo/flimp/docs/csv.rst

 How it works
 ------------

-The flimp utility expects that the first line will be a list of column headers.
+Flimp expects that the first line will be a list of column headers.
 It attempts to detect these headers and uses them as the basis for creating the tags used to annotate the objects within FluidDB.
 It also attempts to make a good guess at the dialect used to format the CSV file.